nlon982/lab-end2end/README.md

 - `DELETE /concerts`.
 Deletes all `Concert`s, and returns a 204 status code.

 #### About the domain model
 The Web service is to store `Concert` and `Performer` entities.
-Similarly to Lab 03's `se325-lab-03-database` exercise, a `Concert` has a `Performer`, `Performer` may perform at many `Concert`s.
+Similarly to Lab 03's `lab-jpa` exercise, a `Concert` has a `Performer`, `Performer` may perform at many `Concert`s.
 For the REST interface, you don't need to use DTO classes - `Concert`s and `Performer`s are sufficiently simple and involve little data, so when a `Concert` is being exchanged between a client and the Web service, it should include its `Performer`.
 JSON should be supported as the data interchange format of choice for this web service.

 #### Project structure
-A partially complete project named `se325-lab-04-concert` can be found in the repository.
-The project is a multi-module project with `se325-lab-04-concert-domain-model` and `se325-lab-04-concert-web-service` as child projects.
+A partially complete project named `lab-end2end` can be found in this repository.
+The project is a multi-module project with `lab-end2end-concert-domain-model` and `lab-end2end-concert-web-service` as child projects.

 - The parent project's POM file declares dependencies common to the two modules.

-- The `se325-lab-04-concert-domain-model` project includes complete implementations of the `Concert` and `Performer` classes, along with classes that are useful during JSON marshalling/unmrshalling.
+- The `lab-end2end-concert-domain-model` project includes complete implementations of the `Concert` and `Performer` classes, along with classes that are useful during JSON marshalling/unmrshalling.
 It also contains the unit test class `DomainModelTest`, which can help determine whether the domain classes have been correctly annotated for persistence (JPA) and data transfer (Jackson).

-- Project `se325-lab-04-concert-web-service` includes a JPA configuration file (`persistence.xml`), a class named `PersistenceManager`, and an integration test class (`ConcertResourceIT`).
+- Project `lab-end2end-concert-web-service` includes a JPA configuration file (`persistence.xml`), a class named `PersistenceManager`, and an integration test class (`ConcertResourceIT`).

 #### (a) Import the project
 Import the project into your IDE, as you have done for multi-module projects in previous labs.